tracim/tracim/backend/doc/setting.md

 If you let `api.key` with empty value, API key auth will be disabled.

-## Activating Remote Auth Authentification provide by webserver
+### Activating Remote Auth Authentification provide by webserver

 It is possible to connect to tracim using remote auth authentification like apache auth for apache.
 The idea is that webserver authenticate user and then pass by uwsgi env var or http header email user of the authenticated user.

+:heavy_exclamation_mark: At connection in tracim, if a valid remote user doesn't exist in tracim, it will be created as standard user

 to do this, you need to configure properly your webserver in order to do authentication and to pass correctly uwsgi env var or http header.